Policy Debate Topic Analysis — Intellectual Property

 Introduction

 For example, consider the recent controversy surrounding AI-generated art.
 A group of artists, including Jingna Zhang, have joined a class action lawsuit against AI companies Stability AI, DeviantArt, Midjourney, and Runway AI, alleging that these companies have violated copyright law by using billions of copyrighted images to train their AI models without permission.
 At its core, the controversy is over whether the companies are illegally copying the content or using it for a derivative purpose.
+In other words, even though the companies aren’t directly reproducing the works, is their essential “remixing” of the content to produce new content a violation of intellectual property?

 Terms

-Before we go further I’d like to define key terms in the resolution.
+Before we go further, I’d like to define key terms in the resolution.

 1. Copyrights: These protect original works of authorship, such as books, music, films, computer programs, and artistic works.
 For example, the Harry Potter book series by J.K.
 Rowling is protected by copyright, which gives her exclusive rights to reproduce, distribute, and create derivative works based on the original material.